crispitagorico/torchspde/README.md

 - `baselines` folder: contains the implementation of various models (NCDE, NRDE, FNO and DeepONet) to benchmark NSPDE
 - `examples` folder: contains notebooks to train and evaluate an NSPDE (and baselines models) on different SPDEs (see `example_Ginzburg_Landau.ipynb`), and benchmark the NSPDE model (`example_hyperparameter_grid_search.ipynb`)

+## Access to datasets

+The datasets for the experiments can be generated using the notebooks in the `data` folder.
+Alternatively they can be donwloaded using the following [link](https://osf.io/ahn6v/?view_only=727fda8358c74ff39a0d5dcfbe2c7b91).